JJGriffin/Designing-Beautiful-Power-Apps-For-Makers/Lab2-CreateCustomPages.md

 ![SVG bootstrap code](image-28.png)

-6. Navigate back to the maker studio and your page **Coho Winery Landing Page** in edit mode
+6. Navigate back to the maker studio and your page **Purchase Order Side Pane** in edit mode
 7. Select **Image1** in the button container and click on **Image** on the properties to the right.

 ![SVG input image](image-33.png)